Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mornington has 34 active public transport stops, all of which are bus stops.
-These stops are served by 80 different routes that together facilitate 4,645 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located 113 meters from the nearest stop.
-Most Mornington residents commute outward daily.
-Cars remain the primary mode of transportation, used by 87% of residents, while buses account for 9%.
-On average, there are 1.4 vehicles per dwelling in the area.
+These stops are served by 80 different routes that together facilitate 4645 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 113 meters from the nearest stop.
+Mornington is predominantly residential, and most residents commute outside the area.
+Cars remain the primary mode of transport, used by 87% of residents, while buses are used by 9%.
+On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, only 5.8% of Mornington residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 663 trips per day across all routes, equating to approximately 136 weekly trips per stop.
+According to the 2021 Census, 5.8% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 663 trips per day across all routes, equating to approximately 136 weekly trips per individual stop.

 Frequently Asked Questions - Transport